-Carnegie New Leaders have access to all CNL events as well as to regular Carnegie Council Public Affairs events.
+Carnegie New Leaders have access to all CNL events as well as to regular Carnegie Council public programs.
 Moreover, they are invited to participate in select special projects and initiatives of the Council.
 In addition, CNL members are also encouraged to initiate their own projects in coordination with CNL leadership.

 Here are a few ways CNL members can initiate projects: